 Assisted living is a sort of residential care for seniors who require assistance with daily tasks and varying degrees of medical and personal assistance.

-Generally, assisted living communities provide customized care to senior citizens in a residential setting.
-They’re for seniors whose health or well-being need a higher level of support, as determined by a community health assessment in accordance with the state.
+Generally, assisted living communities to provide customized care to senior citizens in a residential setting.
+They’re for seniors whose health or well-being needs a higher level of support, as determined by a community health assessment in accordance with the state.
 Assisted living also provides a healthy lifestyle and social involvement.